Print

 Instructions

-9. Strain mixture through a cheesecloth or fine sieve into a pitcher, pressing the rice solids until only a dry paste remains; discard paste.
+5. Strain mixture through a large, fine mesh sieve into a pitcher, pressing the rice solids with the back of a wooden spoon until only a dry paste remains; discard paste.
+The strained liquid is the horchata base.
+Discard the rice paste.

-12. To serve, pour into tall glasses with ice cubes.
-Sprinkle with cinnamon.
+11. To serve, pour into tall glasses with ice cubes.
+Sprinkle with cinnamon, if desired.

 Notes